 Installation on Unix/Linux

-Build cgic
+Build the cgic Library

 make

-The cgic library originaly come from http://www.boutell.com/cgic.
+The cgic library originaly comes from http://www.boutell.com/cgic.

 Warning

-Install ZOO-Kernel
+Install the ZOO-Kernel

 cd zoo-project/zoo-kernel